APP campaign for Mother and Baby Units (MBUs)

 Our research shows that women who receive care for postpartum psychosis in MBUs feel more satisfied with the care they receive, feel safer, feel more confident in the knowledge of the staff, recover more quickly and feel more confident with their baby when they go home.

-Why do we urgently need more Mother and Baby Units in the UK?
+We urgently need more Mother and Baby Units in the UK

 The first unit in South Wales opened in April 2021.
 But there’s still no Mother and Baby Unit for women in North Wales, Northern Ireland, the Republic of Ireland or Northern Scotland.

-We continue to campaign for more Mother and Baby Units - essential places of care for new mums experiencing severe mental illness and their babies.
+We continue to campaign for more Mother and Baby Units.
 We must support the existence of current units, ensuring the public and policymakers understand and value these facilities.
 We must ensure that all units are as fully resourced as the new units, with excellent training, multidisciplinary professional teams, and access to peer support.

 Our latest activity:

-Read an article in The Independent by APP Director, Dr Jess Heron about why we need more MBUs >
+Read an article in The Independent by APP Chief Executive, Dr Jess Heron about why we need more MBUs.

 You can read APP media pieces here and follow us on social media on Twitter, Facebook and Instagram.

 We would like to hear your story if you experienced postpartum psychosis in North Wales, Northern Ireland, or the North of Scotland.
-Please email us: app@app-network.org
+Email us: app@app-network.org.

 We are collecting stories of women (and partners and grandparents) who did not receive care in an MBU.
 Please share your story with us - or if you have received care in both an MBU and General Unit.
-Please email us: app@app-network.org
+Email us: app@app-network.org.

-Please sign the petition for Mother and Baby units in Northern Ireland developed by APP Regional Rep volunteer Oorlagh Quinn.
-Add your name to the petition here >
+Please sign the petition for a Mother and Baby Unit in Northern Ireland developed by APP Regional Rep volunteer Oorlagh Quinn.
+Add your name to the petition here.